Via: Hector's World

 If something on the screen upsets or worries a child, they just click on Hector Protector™, who is swimming in the corner of the computer screen.
 Hector quickly covers the screen and gives the child positive feedback for taking action, while encouraging them to get help from an adult.
 (Launched November 2004.)

-Below, the Hector's World Safety Button after installation
+Highlighted below on the top right, the Hector's World Safety Button after installation

 The file installs a swimming Hector's World™ character in the upper right-hand corner of the computer screen.
 A child can just click on Hector who then covers the screen with a beautiful underwater scene and gives the child a positive written message for clicking on the character, while encouraging them to get adult help.